-The restaurant is open Thursday to Sunday from noon to 10 p.m. and often features live music by the legendary blues singer Willie Green.
+The restaurant is open Thursday to Sunday from noon to 8 p.m. and often features live music by the legendary blues singer Willie Green.
 Green, son of Alabama sharecroppers, is a recording artist who has opened for many music great, including Eric Clapton.
-After alcoholism and some hard living, he ended up on the streets, where the Yearling’s owner found him and offered him a gig 10 years ago.
+After alcoholism and some hard living, he ended up on the streets, where the Yearling’s owner found him and offered him a gig more than a decade ago.
 This short video tells the story and gives you a sample of Green’s talent.

 The Yearling is located 14 miles from Gainesville and 25 miles from Ocala, right on Cross Creek, which connects Orange Lake to the south and Loclossa Lake to the north.